 Marbled Teal Marmaronetta angustirostris Algeria

-Algeria is the second largest country in Africa and much of the interior is unexplored ornithologically.
+Algeria is the largest country in Africa and much of the interior is unexplored ornithologically.
 With over 400 species recorded including the endemic Algerian Nuthatch Sitta ledanti and some of the most important wetlands in the Mediterranean area, there is much to interest the visiting birder.
 Although Algeria's security situation is stabilising, there are still travel risks but birdwatchers have been visiting the country again in recent years.
 The reports attached will be very useful for new birders in Algeria.

 We have received few trip reports from Algeria in recent years so are delighted to be able to add this report from David McLachlan-Karr which describes a successful trip to find the endemic Algerian Nuthatch.
 It includes some excellent photos and a list of other birds seen. *Download this report..